espressif/esp-tflite-micro/README.md

-# TensorFlow Lite Micro Examples for ESP-IDF Platforms
+# TensorFlow Lite Micro Examples for Espressif Chipsets

-This repository has the  examples needed to use Tensorflow Lite Micro on ESP-IDF platforms.
+- This repository has the examples needed to use Tensorflow Lite Micro on Espressif Chipsets (e.g., ESP32) using ESP-IDF platform.
+- This repo at it's core uses sources from tflite-micro.
+This repo can be found [here.](https://github.com/tensorflow/tflite-micro)

 ## How to Install